niolabs/nio-docker/default_project/blocks/join/README.md

 Join
 ====
-Group a list of input signals into one signal.
-The output signal will contain an attribute for each evaluated `key` and the `value` of the key will be a **list** containing each value with a matching key.
+The Join block will group a list of incoming signals into one outgoing signal.
+The outgoing signal will contain an attribute for each evaluated `key` and the `value` of the key will be a **list** of each value with a matching key.

 Properties
 ----------
-- **enrich**: If true, the original incoming signal will be included in the output signal.
+- **enrich**: If checked (true), the attributes of the incoming signal will be excluded from the outgoing signal.
+If unchecked (false), the attributes of the incoming signal will be included in the outgoing signal.
-- **group_attr**: When `group_by` is used, this is the value that will be stored in a signal attribute called, in this case, `group`.
+- **group_attr**: A hidden property.
+When `group_by` is used, the attibute name 'group' assigned by the `group_by` mixin will be replaced by this property.
+The default value is `group`.
-- **group_by**: Incoming signal attribute to group signals by.
+- **group_by**: The signal attribute of the incoming signal whose values will be used to define groups on the outgoing signal.
-- **key**: Evaluates to a key attribute on output signal.
+- **key**: Evaluates to a key attribute on the outgoing signal.
-- **one_value**: If true, each attribute on the output signal has a value that is a single item instead of a list of all matching values.
+- **one_value**: If true, each attribute on the outgoing signal has a value that is a single item instead of a list of all matching values.
 - **value**: Evaluates to a value in a list of values with a matching key.

 Inputs